Our compliance strategy is comprehensive. We take a risk and evidence-based approach to compliance.

 - get the licensee to test their equipment by using a registered National Association of Testing Authorities member

 - give a formal warning

 Technology is a fast changing area.
 We review our compliance strategy each year.
 We target areas of public concern.

-We have always found a high level of compliance with safe levels of EME.
-Across the country and with different devices and suppliers, the EME levels are within the safe levels set by the ARPANSA standard.
+We have found a high level of compliance with safe levels of EME.
+Across the country and with different devices and suppliers, EME levels are within the safe levels set by the ARPANSA standard.

 Our recent compliance programs have also focused on EME standards for network facilities, reporting on EME compliance for small cells in 2019–20 and in 2020–21 5G mobile base station deployments.
 The results of these programs have shown carriers are compliant with EME requirements and EME levels at mobile base stations are well below the safe levels set by ARPANSA .